zen-solutions/zencss/README.md

 # zencss

 An open-source, website authoring and design toolkit that helps you build, style, and debug websites.
-Currently Beta v2.0.0
+Currently working on RC for Beta v2.0.0.
+Est. launch - Q1 2024

 ### Installation

-- Download or clone the files [from the zencss repository](https://github.com/zencss/zencss).
+- Download or clone the files [from the zencss repository](https://github.com/zen-solutions/zencss).
 - Follow the instructions in the [zenCSS setup documentation](https://zencss.com/docs/index.html#setup).